 7-Sep-2012 Source: Russian Helicopters

-Russian Helicopters, part of state defence holding Oboronprom and a leading global designer and manufacturer of helicopters, announces that it has signed a contract with the NefteGazAeroCosmos research and production centre to deliver 18 light Ka-226TG helicopters.
-The helicopters are scheduled for delivery in 2013-2014, with the buyer receiving the first six machines in 2013 and the rest the following year.
+Russian Helicopters, part of state defence holding Oboronprom and a leading global designer and manufacturer of helicopters, announces that it has signed a long-term agreement with Ramenskoye Design Company (RDC) for deliveries of avionics equipment.

 Russian Helicopters, JSCÂ is a subsidiary of UIC Oboronprom, which in turn is a part of Russian Technologies State Corporation.
 It is one of the global leaders in helicopter production and the only helicopter design and production powerhouse in Russia.
 Russian Helicopters is headquartered in Moscow.
 The company comprises five helicopter production facilities, two design bureaus, a spare parts production and repair facility, as well as an aftersale service branch responsible for maintenance and repair in Russia and all over the world.
 Its helicopters are popular among Russian ministries and state authorities (Ministry of Defence, Ministry of Internal Affairs, Emergency Control Ministry), operators (Gazpromavia, UTair), major Russian corporations.
 Over 8000 helicopters of Soviet/Russian make are operated in 110 countries worldwide.
 Traditionally the demand is highest in the Middle East, Africa, Asia-Pacific, Latin America, Russia, and CIS countries.
 Russian Helicopters was established in 2007.
 In 2011 its IFRS revenues increased 27.8% to RUB 103.9 billion.
 Deliveries reached 262 helicopters.